Management's Discussion and Analysis of Financial Condition and Results of Operations

 The company may, from time to time, redeem, tender for, or repurchase its securities in the open market or in privately negotiated transactions depending upon availability, market conditions and other factors.

 On December 10, 2012, the company announced that its Board of Directors had authorized the company to purchase up to an aggregate of $50 million of the company's common stock and mandatory convertible preferred stock through December 31, 2014.
-During the twelve months ended December 31, 2013, the company repurchased an aggregate of 0.6 million shares of common stock for approximately $11.7 million.
-Actual cash disbursements for repurchased shares may differ if the settlement dates for shares repurchased occurs after the end of a quarter.
-At December 31, 2013, there remained approximately $38.3 million available for future repurchases under the Board authorization.
+Through December 31, 2014, the company repurchased an aggregate of 2.2 million shares of common stock for approximately $47.3 million.
+At December 31, 2014, the Board's repurchase authorization expired.

 The company is also exposed to foreign currency exchange rate risks.
 The company is a net receiver of currencies other than the U.S. dollar and, as such, can benefit from a weaker dollar, and can be adversely affected by a stronger dollar relative to currencies worldwide.
 Accordingly, changes in exchange rates, and in particular a strengthening of the U.S. dollar, may adversely affect consolidated revenue and operating margins as expressed in U.S. dollars.
 Currency exposure gains and losses are mitigated by purchasing components and incurring expenses in local currencies.